martinaobrien/Problem_Sets/README.md

 Problem Set 2:
 Import 'datetime' function to enable the programme to work with dates as date objects as this is not innate.
+Use of "if" and "else" statement to determine whether or not the statement is true

 # General References